mineralogy-rocks/mineral-rarity/README.md

-# mineral-rarity
+# Mineral rarity analysis

-A code we use to answer questions about minerals rarity and build a statistical description of rarities.
+A code we are using to answer questions about minerals rarity and build a classification and a **taxonomy of mineral rarity**.

 Using the open-access IMA data.